taniarascia/taniarascia.com/content/posts/2019-12-02-overview-of-css-concepts.md

 ### BEM, OOCSS, SMACSS...how should I structure my CSS?

 A lot of people have come up with a lot of solutions on how to structure your CSS - [BEM](http://getbem.com/introduction/), [OOCSS](http://oocss.org/), [SMACSS](http://smacss.com/)...BEM (Block-Element-Modifier) seems to be one of the more popular and prevailing.
+I personally prefer not to use any of these in specific (and I don't like using underlines in CSS at all).

 ### What else?